-The teaching assistantship serves a second purpose, providing financial support for students to pursuing their research.
+The teaching assistantship serves a second purpose, providing financial support for students to pursue their research.
 Unsatisfactory progress on research may result in the cancellation of the teaching assistantship.

-3.03 JOSEPH W. BOUKNIGHT GRADUATE TEACHING AWARDS.
-Since 1973, the Department is fortunate in being able to recognize outstanding teaching on the part of graduate assistants through these Graduate Teaching Awards, named in honor of Professor Emeritus Joseph Ward Bouknight.
-There are 6 awards given for the spring and fall semesters in the amount of \$250 each.
+- 3.03 JOSEPH W. BOUKNIGHT GRADUATE TEACHING AWARDS.
+Since 1973, the Department has been fortunate in being able to recognize outstanding teaching on the part of graduate assistants through these Graduate Teaching Awards, named in honor of Professor Emeritus Joseph Ward Bouknight.
+There are 6 awards given for the spring and fall semesters in the amount of \$250 each. - 3.04 RESEARCH ASSISTANTSHIPS (GRA).

-3.04 RESEARCH ASSISTANTSHIPS.
 Research assistantships are awarded based on good academic standing, experience and interest in the research problems for which assistantship funds are available.
 The stipends are comparable to those of teaching assistantships.
-Research Assistantships are awarded on the recommendation of the individual faculty member responsible for the funds involved.
-The duties and hours are those set by the supervising faculty member.

-3.05 FELLOWSHIPS, SCHOLARSHIPS AND OTHER SUPPORT.
+Research assistantships are awarded on the recommendation of the individual faculty member responsible for the funds involved.
+The duties and hours are those set by the supervising faculty member. - 3.05 FELLOWSHIPS, SCHOLARSHIPS AND OTHER SUPPORT.
 Fellowships and scholarships are sometimes available from industrial, government, and private sources.
-These may be allocated by the Department; they may be awarded competitively on an interdepartmental basis by the University, or they may be national.
-The Department will attempt to inform you of all such support available and will be glad to assist qualified persons in applying.
-In this connection, beginning graduate students would be well advised to take the Graduate Record Examination, if they have not already done so.
-The awards of fellowships or scholarships are frequently based in part on the GRE scores of competing nominees.
-Students have been appointed for twelve-month terms and may expect support for the summer session as long as their work is satisfactory.
+These may be allocated by the Department; they may be awarded competitively on an inter-departmental basis by the University, or they may be national.
+The Department will attempt to inform you of all such support available and will be glad to assist qualified people in applying.